Tat people (Caucasus): Farming

 Traditional occupations of the Tat population are agriculture, vegetable-growing, gardening and cattle-breeding.
 The main cultures are barley, rye, wheat, millet, sunflower, maize, potatoes and peas.
 Large vineyards and fruit gardens are widespread.
 Sheep, cows, horses, donkeys, buffalos and rarely camels are kept as domestic cattle.

 The traditional one or two-storeyed houses made of rectangular limestone blocks or river shingles and also have blank walls facing the street.
 The roof is flat with an opening for a stone fireplace chimney.
 The upper floor is used for habitation and living areas where the family gets together (kitchen etc.) were situated on the ground floor.
 Typically one of the living room walls has several niches for the storage of clothes, bed linens, and sometimes crockery.
 Rooms were illuminated by lamps or by a skylight through an opening in the roof.
 House furniture consisted of low couches, carpeted floors, and mattresses.
 Fireplaces, braziers, and ovens were used for heating the home in winter and cooking year-round.

 The property usually has a walled or fenced in yard and almost always has a garden.
 There is a veranda (eyvan), a paved drain or a small basin (tənu), covered cattle-pan, stable and hen-house.

 Religion

 Originally the Persians were Zoroastrian.
 After they had been conquered by the Rashidun Caliphate, Islam became widespread.
 Today the Tats are mainly Shia Muslim, with a sizeable minority who are Sunni Muslim.

 Other Tat-speaking ethnic groups

-The Tat language was widely spread in Eastern South Caucasus.
-Up to the 20th century it was also used by non-Muslim groups: Mountain Jews, part of the Armenians and the Udins.
+The Tat language was widely spread in the eastern portion of the South Caucasus.
+Up to the 20th century it was also used by non-Muslim groups: Mountain Jews, part of the Armenians (Armeno-Tats) and the Udins.
 This has led some to the idea that Muslim Tats, Tat-speaking Mountain Jews, and Tat-speaking Christian Armenians are one nation, practicing three different religions.